 Of course, if you’re a child growing up in the “country” as I did, then you’d only see frogs come out at night, and it’s a terrifying experience to have to use an outhouse in the late evening, and step on a low-dwelling, slimy, squishy frog.
 So, there’s also the fear factor too.
 That’s why Jamaicans don’t like frogs.

 Now then, in case you’re wondering, and in anticipation of anyone asking: we also don’t like dogs.
 Okay, that may be a bit harsh, but for Jamaicans, dogs are outdoor animals.
 Dogs don’t belong in the house.
 Dogs don’t belong in your bed.
 Dogs don’t belong in your bathtub.
 Dogs don’t belong anywhere near your face.
 Period.
 This is how I was raised.
 So, imagine my absolute horror and trauma, when–as a child–upon arriving in the US and seeing television commercials and situation comedies with dogs in the house, in the bed, in the bathtub, and horror of horrors, licking people’s faces!!!!
 Egad!
 Sharing spit with a dog???
-I wouldn’t even drink from the same soda bottle as my best friend!!
+I won’t even drink from the same soda bottle as my best friend!!
 (Do you know where that tongue has been!!!???)